claw-z/DrumMachineKD-606/README.md

 Project files are saved in the browser memory via IndexedDB.

 ## Issues
-- Playback of newly entered steps starts with delayed timing and stabilizes only after one bar.
+- Playback of newly entered steps starts with delayed timing that stabilizes only after one bar.
 - Interaction of open and closed hihat regarding choking and step-overwrite needs improvement.

 ## Future additions